MikeRand/GCDProject/CodeBook.md

 Process
 -------
-* Tidy data created by running run_analysis.R script.
+* tidydata.txt created by running run_analysis.R script.
 * Original set of 561 variables reduced to 66 variables.
 Only variables with either "mean()" or "std()" in the name chosen.
 * Variables renamed to camel case with no special characters